 Its size is in the 3.5" - 4.0" range.

-Identification guide to the female and male Monarch Butterfly
+Shown below is an identification guide to the female and male Monarch Butterfly.

 Males have small, black scent glands on vein in the center of hind wings.
 Females have thicker black veins.

-Male (l) and female (r) Monarch Butterflies on a pink daisy
+Male (l) and female (r) Monarch Butterflies on a pink Zinnia

 Monarch Butterfly caterpillar ...
 7 days from egg laying ... size compared to a straight pin